 \subsubsection{Uniqueness Results}

-For our uniqueness results, we need make reference to Firey's $L^p$ summation \cite{Firey62}, $+_p$.
+For our uniqueness results, we need to refer to Firey's $L^p$ summation \cite{Firey62}, denoted by $+_p$.
 Note that $p=1$ is the usual Minkowski sum.
 We say $\mu$ is $L^p$ $F$-concave if it satisfies \eqref{eq:concave} with Minkowski summation replaced by $L^p$ summation.
-Note that $L^p$ means of the form $(1-\lambda)\cdot K+_p \lambda \cdot L$ for $\lambda \in [0,1]$ and $K,L\in\kno$ are increasing with respect to set-inclusion as $p$ increases.
+Note that $L^p$ means, of the form $(1-\lambda)\cdot K+_p \lambda \cdot L$ for $\lambda \in (0,1)$ and $K,L\in\kno$, are increasing with respect to set-inclusion as $p$ increases.
 Thus, if $\mu$ is $F$-concave, then it is also $L^p$ $F$-concave (with the same $F$) for $p>1$.
-If $\mu$ is shown to be $L^p$ $F$-concave from this method (i.e if one already knows $\mu$ is $F$-concave, and then uses monotonicity of $L^p$ means to obtain $\mu$ is $L^p$ $F$-concave), then equality in the $L^p$ version of \eqref{eq:concave}, $p>1$, yields $K=L$, solely from equality forcing the $L^p$ mean to be independent of $p$.
+If $\mu$ is shown to be $L^p$ $F$-concave from this method (i.e., if one already knows $\mu$ is $F$-concave, and then uses monotonicity of $L^p$ means to obtain $\mu$ is $L^p$ $F$-concave), then equality in the $L^p$ version of \eqref{eq:concave}, $p>1$, yields $K=L$, solely from equality forcing the $L^p$ mean to be independent of $p$.

-However, this does not use the $L^p$ summation in a "smart" way.
+However, this does not use the $L^p$ summation in a ``smart" way.
 For example, Roysdon and Xing \cite{RX21} showed, extending on the volume case by Lutwak \cite{LE93}, that, if $\mu$ is $s$-concave (in the sense of Borell), $s>0$, then it is $(sp)$-concave with respect to $L^p$ summation for $p\geq 1$.
 As for equality conditions: we recall that Dubuc \cite{SD77} showed, as elaborated on by Milman and Rotem \cite{MR14}, the following: let $\mu$ be $s$-concave (in the sense of Borell).
 If $K$ and $L$ are Borel sets such that, for some $\lambda\in (0,1)$ one has then, $K=aL+b$ for some $a>0$ and $b\in \R^n$.
-In \eqref{eq:dubuc}, if one replaces $+$ with $+_p$, and $s$ with $ps$, then we lose the possibility of translation, i.e. equality holds in the $(sp)$-concavity of an $s$-concave measure with respect to $L^p$ summation if and only if the two bodies are dilates.
+In \eqref{eq:dubuc}, if one replaces $+$ with $+_p$, and $s$ with $ps$, then we lose the possibility of translation, i.e., equality holds in the $(sp)$-concavity of an $s$-concave measure with respect to $L^p$ summation if and only if the two bodies are dilates.

-As for as we are aware, the method of obtaining $L^p$ $F$-concavity using monotonicity and the results by Roysdon-Xing and Lutwak for $s$-concave measures are the only examples of measures that are $L^p$ $F$-concave for $p>1$ (we save discussing $p<1$ for the appendix).
+As far as we are aware, the method of obtaining $L^p$ $F$-concavity using monotonicity and the results by Roysdon-Xing and Lutwak for $s$-concave measures are the only examples of measures that are $L^p$ $F$-concave for $p>1$ (we save discussion of $p<1$ for the appendix).
 Thus, in our results below, the equality conditions for $p>1$ should be read as $K=tL$.
-Making reference to the $L^p$ version of \eqref{eq:concave}, we recall the following from \cite[Proposition 6.16]{KL23}.
+Using the $L^p$ version of \eqref{eq:concave}, we recall the following from \cite[Proposition 6.16]{KL23}.

 \begin{proposition} Fix $p \geq 1$.
 Let $\mu$, a Borel measure with continuous density on $\R^n\setminus\{0\}$, be $L^p$ $F$-concave over $\mathcal{C}\subset \kno$ such that $F$ is differentiable.
 Suppose $K,L\in\mathcal{C}$ are such that $S^{\mu}_{K,p}$ and $S^{\mu}_{L,p}$ are finite Borel measures on $\sn$ and Then